Rudy Gay Gives Major Update Regarding His Injury, Excited To Play With ‘Brother’ DeMar DeRozan Next Season

 In his first season with the San Antonio Spurs, Rudy Gay didn’t look like his usual self.
 In 57 games he played, the 32-year-old small forward averaged 11.5 points and 5.1 rebounds on 47.1 percent shooting from the field and 31.4 percent from beyond the arc.
-Gay’s poor performance was somewhat expected since he just returned from torn Achilles he suffered in 2017.
+Gay’s poor performance was somewhat expected since he just returned from the torn Achilles he suffered in 2017.

-However, less than two months before the 2018-19 NBA season states, Rudy Gay gave a huge update regarding his injury.
+However, less than two months before the 2018-19 NBA season, Rudy Gay gave a huge update regarding his injury.
 In a recent interview with Tom Osborn of the San Antonio Express-News, the veteran small forward revealed that he is 100 percent healthy.
 Gay said “everything is clicking” and he feels “athletic” again.

 Since the 2018 NBA offseason started, Gay said that he is working hard to hard to improve his physique.
-He succeeded to remove some weights off his feet by working out and eating better.
-So far, he already lost five pounds.
-Aside from being in a perfect shape, Gay has more reason to be excited about in the upcoming training camp.
+He succeeded in losing some weight by working out and eating better.
+So far, he has already lost five pounds.
+Aside from being in a perfect shape, Gay has more reasons to be excited about the upcoming training camp.

-Rudy Gay will be reuniting with his former teammate DeMar DeRozan, who the Toronto Raptors traded to San Antonio, together with Jakob Poeltl and a protected 2019 first-round pick, for Kawhi Leonard and Danny Green.
-Gay has a good relationship with DeRozan, whom he called his “brother.”
-Since the blockbuster trade happened, Gay admitted having a more frequent conversation with the All-Star shooting guard.
+Rudy Gay will be reuniting with his former teammate DeMar DeRozan, whom the Toronto Raptors traded to San Antonio, along with Jakob Poeltl and a protected 2019 first-round pick, for Kawhi Leonard and Danny Green.
+Gay has a good relationship with DeRozan, whom he calls his “brother.”
+Since the blockbuster trade happened, Gay admitted having more frequent conversations with the All-Star shooting guard.

 Rudy Gay is excited to play with DeMar DeRozan again — "That's my brother,” per @tom_orsborn https://t.co/9ZjUQfyUk7 pic.twitter.com/esGcpyanRV